priyank-kumar-singh/flutter-app-template/README.md

     rive: true
 ```

-**3.** Run the following command to generate assets and run it everytime we made any changes to our assets, so as to generate new assets and replace any previous assets. <br>
+**3.** Run the following command to generate assets and run it everytime you made any changes to the assets, so as to generate new asset classes and replace any previous asset classes. <br>
 ```
 flutter packages pub run build_runner build
 ```

-**Note:** If you're using VSCode and still seeing linter errors? just restart dart analysis server or VSCode and you're good to go.
+**Note:** Using VSCode and seeing linter errors for AppLocalizations?
+I faced this issue as well, just make sure you have ran <code>flutter pub get</code> command once, now either restart your *editor* or *restart dart analysis server* from command palette, and you're good to go.

 ## References
 Article by Flutter Community: [medium.com/flutter-community](https://medium.com/flutter-community/flutter-scalable-folder-files-structure-8f860faafebd) <br>